marchoeppner/nf-configs/doc/config.md

 If you are (very) comfortable with git, you are welcome to fork this repository and add your own profile, followed by a pull request against our main branch.
 You will have to :

-- create config file under `conf/` with a name of your choice (preferably short!)
+- create your config file under `conf/` with a name of your choice (preferably short!)
 - add this new config file to the central lookup file [custom.config](../custom.config) with a short name matching the name of the config file
 - Commit your changes to your personal fork
 - Create a pull request from your updated fork to our main branch